cnellington/CancerContextualized/README.md

   --data_dir 'data/'
   --networks results/markov/networks.csv
 ```
-Saves subtyping plots for all diseases and tissues in `results/markov/subtypes/`
+Saves subtyping plots for all diseases and tissues in the same folder as networks, i.e. `results/markov/subtypes/`